Medical-Cabinet-2/Back-End/README.md

 #### POST */api/user/:id/recommendation*

 Adds a strain to the user's recommendations.
-Returns an id (in relation to the amount of strain's already recommended to user).
+Returns a success message and an object listing the user id and strain id.

 Request:
 ```